treetopllc/weatherapp/README.md

 # Weather App

+After cloning this repo, be sure to `npm i` before running the project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+(This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)

 ## Available Scripts